 Anti-discriminatory Rights

-Employers are prohibited from discriminating between the employees on the basis of protected characteristics such as race, colour, or sex under the Nevada Fair Employment Practices Act (NFEPA).
+Employers are prohibited from discriminating between employees on the basis of protected characteristics such as race, colour, or sex under the Nevada Fair Employment Practices Act (NFEPA).
 An employee can successfully bring forward a claim for such disorderly workplace misconduct.

 Equal Pay